 COMM 3970 is the class to take if you are interested in pursuing your own research.
 In order to conduct independent research, you must find a faculty member willing to act as your mentor and guide through the project.
-After reaching an agreement with a faculty member, contact Professor Ascan Koerner for the student-faculty contract and assistance registering for COMM 3970.
+After reaching an agreement with a faculty member, contact Professor Susanne Jones for the student-faculty contract and assistance registering for COMM 3970.

 Undergraduate Research Opportunities Program (UROP)